-These bone marrow-derived mesenchymal stem cells were isolated from a neonatal (day 0) male dog leg bone.
+These canine bone marrow MSCs are isolated from a neonatal (day 0) male dog leg bone.
 The cells are cultured, passaged for purity, cryopreserved, and delivered frozen.
 Each vial contains 1 x 106 cells in 1 mL volume.
-Cells are characterized by flow cytometry for CD90, CD45, and CD34 and are negative for mycoplasma, yeast, fungi, and bacteria.
+These canine bone marrow-derived stem cells are characterized by flow cytometry for CD90, CD45, and CD34 and are negative for mycoplasma, yeast, fungi, and bacteria.
 Cells are assured to further culture using the protocol provided by JangoCell.

 Bone marrow-derived mesenchymal stem cells (BM-MSCs) are also known as: BMMSCs, BMSCs, bone marrow-derived mesenchymal stromal cells, bone marrow stromal stem cells, bone marrow cells, bone mesenchymal stem cells, MSC cells, MSC stem cells, adult mesenchymal stem cells, and adult stem cells.

 While passage number is the de facto metric used for determining cell proliferation capacity, the actual capacity is dependent upon the total number of cell divisions (or population doubling number (PDN)) that a particular cell type can undergo.
 This can be illustrated with a simple example.
 Since stem cells are typically passaged upon reaching confluence, cells grown at low confluence in a flask or in a large vessel such as a bioreactor (large surface area to cell number) will require many more doublings to reach confluence before they are ‘passaged’ than cells seeded at high confluence.
 This can result in low passage numbers, but a cell population with more limited capacity for further cell division.
 Therefore, passage number is not the most reliable means of determining future cell proliferation capacity after purchase.